vdshk/vdshk.github.io/content/home/daily.md

 headless: true

 # Order that this section appears on the page.
-weight: 30
+weight: 20

-title: Posts
+title: Daily
 subtitle:

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: post
+  page_type: daily
   # Choose how many pages you would like to display (0 = all pages)
   count: 5
   # Filter on criteria